mwolff44/pk-sbc/README.md

 In order to run pyfreebilling, you need the following configured, secured  and working Basic Operating System (Linux or BSD, but also windows).

-The project use freeswitch, PostgreSQL and Django.
+The project uses freeswitch, PostgreSQL and Django.

 ********************************************************************************
                              Contact Information